Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

 \subsection{Notation}

-In this paper, we use $\mathbf{1}$ and $\mathbf{0}$ to represent vectors of all 1's and 0's of appropriate sizes, and use $I$ to represent the identity matrix of appropriate size.
+In this paper, we use $\mathbbold{1}$ and $\mathbbold{0}$ to represent vectors of all 1's and 0's of appropriate sizes.
 Recall that a square matrix $A$ is Hurwitz if all real parts of its eigenvalues are negative.
-In addition, we use $A_{j,k}$ to denote the element on the $j$-th row and $k$-th column.
 For a vector $v$, let $v_k$ represent its $k$-th element.
-Let operator $\diag\{v\}$ yield a diagonal matrix with the vector's components being the diagonal entries.
-For a real square matrix $A$, $A^{-1}$ denote its inverse and $A \succ 0$ means it is symmetric positive definite.
+Let the operator $\diag\{v\}$ yield a diagonal matrix with the vector's components being the diagonal entries.
+For a real square matrix $A$, $A^{-1}$ denotes its inverse, $A \succ 0$ (resp., $A \succeq 0$) means it is symmetric positive definite (resp., semidefinite), and $A \prec 0$ (resp., $A \preceq 0$) means $-A \succ 0$ (resp., $-A \succeq 0$).